ayoungchun/ayoungchun.github.io/_pages/about.md

 <p style="text-indent: 30px;"> Welcome!
 I am a Ph.D.
 Candidate in the Department of Political Science at the University of California, Los Angeles (UCLA).
 I study the role of rules and money in lawmaking.<br>

  <p style="text-indent: 30px;"> My dissertation explores the influence of early donors on congressional lawmaking, focusing on a new group of highly loyal donors that I term ‘seed donors’—those who contribute to legislators’ first open-seat primaries.
 I investigate the extent to which these donors’ policy preferences are reflected in Members of Congress’ legislative behavior, particularly in their committee assignments and hearing speeches.
-By employing supervised and semi-supervised text analysis methods, and training ChatGPT to verify the results, I find that legislators increasingly seek committee positions related to their seed donors and actively participate in hearings aligned with these donors’ interests.
+By employing supervised and semi-supervised text analysis methods, and training ChatGPT to verify the results, I find that legislators increasingly seek committee positions related to their seed donors and actively participate in hearings aligned with these donors’ interests.<br>

 ### Dissertation Highlights
 <ul>